StephenCleary/blog-stephencleary-dotcom/blog/_posts/2023-09-28-memory-mapped-files-overlaid-structs.md

 This is an `unsafe` type, but ideally this is the only place where `unsafe` is necessary.

 `Overlay` is mainly just a pointer - the pointer to the view of the file that has been mapped into your process' memory.
-It also has a `MemoryMappedViewAccessor` member, but that's just used to free the pointer when it's disposed.
+It also has a `MemoryMappedViewAccessor` member, but that's just used to free the pointer when the `Overlay` instance is disposed.

 `Overlay` has a single notable member: `As<T>()`, which allows you to get a reference to a struct that overlays the mapped memory view.